How to hold the drumsticks

 6. Adapt for different drumming styles: Depending on the style of music you’re playing, you may need to adjust the amount of wrist movement required.
 Some styles may emphasize more wrist flicking, while others may require stronger wrist strokes.

-See also How to pronounce elias
+See also How to wear wedding engagement and eternity rings

 Remember, the key to control with wrist movement is to develop muscle memory and maintain a relaxed grip.
 Practice regularly and pay attention to your technique to improve your drumming skills over time.